jpaulm/drawfbp/README.md

 Running DrawFBP
 ----

 DrawFBP can be executed directly by executing the jar file on the Java platform.
+You can either build the jar file or download it from the Releases.

+It can be executed directly if you have the Java platform associated with the .jar extension.
 Alternatively it can be run from the command line by entering

     java -cp build\libs\drawfbp-2.10.4.jar com.jpmorrsn.graphics.DrawFBP

-Alternatively, run `gradle installApp` and you will find start scripts in `build\install\drawfbp\bin`.
+Another approach is to run `gradle installApp` and you will find start scripts in `build\install\drawfbp\bin`.

 Sample DrawFBP network
 ---